j-chacon/decisi-o-rama/README.md

 # decisi-o-rama
 Decisi-o-rama: An open-source Python library for multi-attribute value/utility decision analysis

-This package requires the following packages:
+This package requires the following dependencies:

 - Numpy
 - Numba